Species Introduction

 Acclimation Process

-Introducing new angel fish to your aquarium requires a careful acclimation process to minimize stress.
-Begin by floating the sealed bag containing the fish in the tank for about 15 minutes to equalize the temperature.
-After this, gradually mix small amounts of tank water into the bag over the next hour.
-This helps the fish adjust to the water parameters of their new home.
-Once acclimated, gently release the fish into the tank without adding the bag water.
-This process is crucial for ensuring a smooth transition and reducing the risk of shock or illness.
+Introducing new angel fish to your aquarium requires careful acclimation to minimize stress and ensure a smooth transition.
+Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
+After this, gradually introduce small amounts of the aquarium water into the bag over the course of an hour.
+This process helps the fish adjust to the water parameters of their new environment.
+Once the acclimation is complete, gently release the fish into the tank using a net to avoid adding any transport water that may contain harmful substances.
+Monitor the new fish closely for the first few days to ensure they are adapting well and not showing signs of stress.
+By following a proper acclimation process, you can help your angel fish settle into their new home comfortably.

 Long-term Care